bpetit/awesome-ict-management/README.md

-# Ressources on IT assets and devices management
+# Ressources for IT assets and devices management

 ## Open-Source solutions